Nationality: Autralian

 I come from an HD family.

-I was a board member of the Association Huntington France for a number of years.
+I am a board member of the Association Huntington France.

 Nationality: Swiss, Venezuelan